MawKKe/unixburrito/README.md

     $ cmake ..
     $ make

+If you use `cmake` with your project, just add

+    find_package(unixburrito 0.0.1 REQUIRED)

+..to your CMakeListst.txt.
+Now you should be to compile and link without any additional install step.
+Dependencies (search path, link information) are automatically handled by `cmake`.

+Headers you want to include are found under the `unix` directory.
+For example:

+    #include <unix/inet.hpp>

-The topmost namespace is called _unix (originally it was just 'unix', but I figured this is a common name, and it may cause colisions).
+The topmost namespace is called `_unix` (originally it was just 'unix', but I figured this is a common name, and it may cause colisions).
 If you want an alias for this name, you can do something like this: